jaw12346/Coinbase-Pro-DCA/README.md

 3) Copy your API Public Key into "api-key".
 4) Copy your API Secret Key into "api-secret".
 5) Copy your API Passphrase into "api-passphrase".
+6) Enter "sandbox" or "production" into "api-type".
+   * Sandbox should be used for testing purposes.
+   * Production should be used for **actual** crypto purchases.
-6) Enter a frequency type: "seconds", "minutes", "hours", "days", "day" (for use with a named day), or "weeks".
+7) Enter a frequency type: "seconds", "minutes", "hours", "days", "day" (for use with a named day), or "weeks".
 Frequency type must be in DOUBLE quotes.
 	* If the frequency type is "seconds", "minutes", "hours", "days", or "weeks":
 		* Enter an integer value.
 	* If the frequency type is "day":